magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/user-not-able-to-add-product-to-cart-if-allow-countries-is-not-selected.md

 <ins>Expected Result:</ins>

-You are able to add the product to the cart.
+You are able to add a product to the cart.

 <ins>Actual Result:</ins>